The cell-centered Finite-Volume self-consistent approach for heterostructures: 1D electron gas at the Si-SiO2 interface: Results and Discussions

 Careful examinations reveal that the good trend on the convergence of inner loops is dominant only when the same temperature is taken into account in the calculation of the initial guess ($V^{in}=\phi_{TF}$) by FV-TF model.
-In particular, if $\phi_{TF}$ of a higher temperature utilizes as $V^{in}$ in the inner loop, then the inner loop's convergence slope is not quadratic, as shown by a dot-dashed line in Fig. \ref{fig6}(d).
+In particular, if $\phi_{TF}$ of a higher temperature utilizes as $V^{in}$ in the inner loop, then the inner loop's convergence slope is not quadratic, as shown by a dot-dashed line in Fig. \ref{fig5}(d).
 In this case, the slope of convergence is so small, such that the first inner convergence slope ($O=1$) looks flat and it is less likely to be converged with an acceptable number of iterations.
 This problem arises from the fact that the convergence of Newton's method depends heavily on the initial guess for the highly nonlinear PDEs~\cite{aggarwal2020beyond}.
-Low-cost two-point Newton's method and high-cost Halley's method do not further accelerate the convergence of inner loop~\cite{magrenan2014two,aggarwal2020beyond}.
-This shows the importance of being able to provide a better initial guess by solving Poisson's equation with Thomas-Fermi approximation at much lower temperatures using a more stable Finite-Volume method.
-It is worth mentioning that as the temperature drops, the number of required iterations in the inner loop also increases.
-More importantly, outer loop convergence slopes for different temperatures are plotted in Fig. \ref{fig6}(e).

-For considered temperatures, the evolution of the few lowest eigenvalues along the correction step is plotted in Figs. \ref{fig6}(f)-(h).
+This shows the importance of providing a better initial guess by solving the FV-TF at much lower temperatures.
+Self-consistent convergence slopes for different temperatures are plotted in Fig. \ref{fig5}(e).
+For considered temperatures, the evolution of the few lowest eigenvalues along the correction step is plotted in Figs. \ref{fig5}(f)-(h).
 It can be understood that substantial corrections on eigenvalues happen only after the first or second cycle of the self-consistent loop.
 In addition, the breaking condition $V_{SC}^{tol}=10^{-5}~V$ provides sufficient accuracy to get a stable set of subband energy.
-In all temperatures, the self-consistent calculation has increased the energy spaces between the lower eigenvalues compared to eigenvalues calculated by the output of Thomas-Fermi approximation, i.e., spaces between eigenvalues at the first iteration on Figs. \ref{fig6}(f)-(h).
-The lowest energy spaces are in the range of a few meV.
 The subband energies noticeably move downward as the temperature is reduced from $T=80~K$ to $T=4.2~K$.
 However, the subband energies do not move any further as the temperature is lowered from $T=4.2~K$ to $T=50~mK$.